neurogenetics/Multiple_Phenotype_LocusZoom/README.md

 ### 3. Change Arguments in `call_locus_zoom.js`
 ####   a.
 Display Range
-  Change the values of the default_range variable to select the region to plot
+  Change the values of the default_range variable to select the region to plot.

 ```
 var default_range = {